hiddify/SupportBot/CONTRIBUTING.md

 # How to develop on this project

-hiddifypanel_bot welcomes contributions from the community.
+hiddify_support_bot welcomes contributions from the community.

 **You need PYTHON3!**